bkaszuba/TextRecognition/resources/reuters21578/README.txt

 I. Introduction

-   This README describes Distribution 1.0 of the Reuters-21578 text categorization test collection, a resource for research in information retrieval, machine learning, and other corpus-based research.
+   This README describes Distribution 1.0 of the TextRecognition-21578 text categorization test collection, a resource for research in information retrieval, machine learning, and other corpus-based research.

 II.
 Copyright & Notification

-   The copyright for the text of newswire articles and Reuters annotations in the Reuters-21578 collection resides with Reuters Ltd.
+   The copyright for the text of newswire articles and TextRecognition annotations in the TextRecognition-21578 collection resides with TextRecognition Ltd.
-Reuters Ltd. and Carnegie Group, Inc. have agreed to allow the free distribution of this data *for research purposes only*.
+TextRecognition Ltd. and Carnegie Group, Inc. have agreed to allow the free distribution of this data *for research purposes only*.
-   If you publish results based on this data set, please acknowledge its use, refer to the data set by the name "Reuters-21578, Distribution 1.0", and inform your readers of the current location of the data set (see "Availability & Questions").
+   If you publish results based on this data set, please acknowledge its use, refer to the data set by the name "TextRecognition-21578, Distribution 1.0", and inform your readers of the current location of the data set (see "Availability & Questions").

 III.
 Availability & Questions

-   The Reuters-21578, Distribution 1.0 test collection is available from David D. Lewis' professional home page, currently:
+   The TextRecognition-21578, Distribution 1.0 test collection is available from David D. Lewis' professional home page, currently:
              http://www.research.att.com/~lewis